Tom Walkinshaw Racing: Touring and sports car racing

 However, rule changes made the 3.5-litre turbocharged cars defunct within just one season of the WSCC and so TWR developed the all-new XJR-14 for 1991 – the first full car designed by Ross Brawn – for the final year of Jaguar racing in WSCC.
 Although this car won both the WSCC Drivers' and Teams' championship, Jaguar (along with almost all other manufacturers) decided that it no longer had any interest in WSCC due to unfair rule changes.
 For IMSA in 1991, TWR ran the XJR-16, a development of the XJR-10.
 In spite of six wins in fourteen races, TWR-Jaguar was placed second overall to the more consistent Nissan team.
 For IMSA in 1992, Jaguar's last season in sportscar racing, XJR-14 was brought to America, but lack of development to deal with tighter, bumpier US circuits meant that it could not repeat the result of the previous year in WSCC, taking second in the Driver's championship (Davy Jones) and third in the Manufacturer's Championship.

 In 1991, in parallel with production of the XJR-14, TWR also developed the £500,000 XJR-15 for a select group of customers, based on the Le Mans winning XJR-9.
 This was raced in its own series, the Jaguar Intercontinental Challenge, supporting F1 races at Monaco, Silverstone and Spa.
 The winning driver, Armin Hahne, took a US$1m prize.
 The car was also road-legal, the only road-car to be fully designed and built by TWR.

 In Australia, Walkinshaw Racing competed in the Australian Touring Car Championship, including spells as factory-back teams under the names Holden Racing Team and HSV Dealer Team.
+TWR also competed in the 1984 and 1985 Bathurst 1000's, winning the Group A class in 1984 with Jeff Allam and Armin Hahne driving a Rover Vitesse and winning the race outright in 1985 with a Jaguar XJS driven again by Armin Hahne, this time joined by local star John Goss.

 TWR modified its XJR-14 design (which had also been used by Mazda in the final years of the World Sportscar Championship as the rebadged Mazda MXR-01) into the TWR WSC-95 for Porsche.
 Porsche decided against using it in 1995 due to a sudden rule change, but in 1996 it was entered at Le Mans by Joest Racing and won the race, a feat it repeated the following year at the 1997 24 Hours of Le Mans.